How Long Does Shoplifting Stay on Your Record? (Petty Theft Law)

 Do Infractions Go on Your Record?

-Individuals who have received a traffic ticket will want to know: do infractions go on your record?
+Individuals who have received a traffic ticket will want to know: do infractions go on your personal record?
 In general, infractions will not show up on an individual criminal record.

 Only misdemeanors and above will appear on a criminal record.
 In the case of traffic infractions, they will appear on an individual’s driving record with the DMV.